soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 Essentially, whenever a process tries to access kernel resources, the kernel uses the process's allocated namespace to determine which resource to provide.
 For example, in a container's PID namespace Apache might be running with process ID 1, but it might have process ID 650 in the initial ("root") PID namespace that was created when the computer started.
 From the root PID namespace's perspective, Apache is just another process along with all the other processes running on the operating system, however from Apache's perspective, it looks like it's running alone with possibly a few additional processes used in the container.
 Other resources can also be containerized in this way.
 In one container the path `/bin/bash` could point to the Bourne Again Shell executable while in another container the file might not exist.
 This determination is made at the kernel level and completely transparent to the processes running inside the container.

+---

+## How Docker Works (WIP)

 While a technical understanding of technologies mentioned above isn't necessary to effectively use Docker, it often helps in understanding the "why" aspect of many components of Docker.
-For more details on how container can be implemented, check out this [video](https://www.youtube.com/watch?v=8fi7uSYlOdc) where a simple version of Docker is implemented in Go.
+For more details on how containers can be implemented, check out this [video](https://www.youtube.com/watch?v=8fi7uSYlOdc) where a simple version of Docker is implemented in Go.